Open-Swarm-Net/OSNAP/docs/OSNAP_Protocol.md

   }
 }

 ## 4. Conclusion

 The proposed agent communication protocol provides a standardized and efficient means for AI agents to collaborate, delegate tasks, and share information within a multi-agent system.
-By implementing this protocol, AI systems can dynamically discover the capabilities of other agents and work together to complete complex tasks and actions
+By implementing this protocol, AI systems can dynamically discover the tools of other agents and work together to complete complex tasks and actions